-Adding Fuel cells to battery technology is an important part of the energy transition to reduce emissions from shipping.
-H2Nor is a project initiated by Corvus Energy, Toyota and other partners to fasttrack the development and production of sustainable and scalable Maritime Hydrogen Fuel Cell Systems.
+Adding marine fuel cells to battery technology is an important part of the energy transition to reduce emissions from shipping.
+H2NOR was a three-year project initiated by Corvus Energy, Toyota and other partners to fast-track the development and production of sustainable and scalable maritime hydrogen fuel cell systems.

 Key Facts H2NOR Project